uvasrg/uvasrg.github.io/src/content/post/attributeinference2022.md

 </br>

-Thus, differential privacy does not mitigate this privacy risk which is due to the model leaking distribution information.
+Since the risk is due to the model leaking distribution information, it is not mitigated by differential privacy noise.

 ## Conclusion